segmentio/segment-docs/src/guides/ignore-bots.md

 ## Is it possible to ignore bad bots?

-Segment doesn't offer any out-of-the-box feature to filter or ignore bot traffic.
+Segment doesn't offer an out-of-the-box solution to filter or ignore bot traffic.

 As such, you generally have two options: